sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

-MakeWritable, FunctionExists, GetVar, GetVarDef, SetVar, SetGlobalVar, PushContext, PopContext, NewVideoFrame, CheckVersion, Subframe, SubframePlanar, SetMemoryMax, SetWorkingDir, DeleteScriptEnvironment and ApplyMessage.
-They are described in the following subsections.
+MakeWritable, FunctionExists, GetVar, GetVarDef, SetVar, SetGlobalVar, PushContext, PopContext, NewVideoFrame, CheckVersion, Subframe, SubframePlanar, SetMemoryMax, SetWorkingDir, DeleteScriptEnvironment and ApplyMessage and many others They are described in the following subsections.

 .. _cplusplus_throwerror: